 Andrew is always happy to see new clients and looks forward to seeing you soon.

 Brian Derby B.A.
 RMT – has blue cross

 Brian Derby is a former Nationally Ranked Long Jumper who competed for Canada in 1992.
-After his B.A. from Queens University and traveling across Australia, Brian completed the Massage Therapy program at Algonquin College and earned his licence in 2001.
+After his B.A. from Queens University and traveling across Australia, Brian completed the Massage Therapy program at Algonquin College and earned his license in 2001.

 Adding to Brian’s expertise in sports therapy and deep tissue massage, he has opened himself to four new skills linked to his passion for Energy Medicine.

 Brian uses I.E.T (Integrative Energy Technique) and E.F.T (Emotional Freedom Technique) and Reiki to help his clients overcome specific barriers in their lives.
-It is a perfect adjunct to Massage Therapy, and offers another tool for assisting his clients to achieve the best results for their physical health.
+It is a perfect adjunct to Massage Therapy and offers another tool for assisting his clients to achieve the best results for their physical health.

 Using traditional Chinese Acupressure points and traditional Integrated Energy points, the results from your standard Massage Therapy treatments are amplified!

 Find out more about how EFT, IET and Reiki can help you today.

 Born and raised in Ottawa, Jasmine is a recent graduate of Algonquin College’s Massage Therapy (Intensive) program.
 She is a member of the College of Massage Therapists of Ontario (CMTO) and the Registered Massage Therapy Association of Ontario (RMTAO).